Introduction to MySQL Interview Questions and Answers

 Answer:

-MySQL Workbench is basically the officially integrated environment for MySQL.
-It is implemented to graphically control MySQL and visually design database structures.
-It basically gives users the provision to control the functionalities as per their requirements.
-It is mainly available in two versions, one is the open-source free community edition and the other one is the proprietary standard edition.
+MySQL Workbench is essentially the officially integrated environment for MySQL that is implemented to control MySQL and visually design database structures graphically.
+It gives users the provision to prevent the functionalities as per their requirements.
+It is mainly available in two versions, one is the open-source free community edition, and the other one is the proprietary standard edition.

 Q2.
 Explain MySQL Database Workbench?